-Williamson County is a member of the Analysis of Impediments to Fair Housing Regional Working Group, The Williamson County Homeless Coalition.
+Williamson County is a member of the Williamson County Homeless Coalition.
 The group meets with other local non-profits and social service agencies to discuss the needs of homeless and those at-risk of becoming homeless.
 The goals of this group are to form a homeless coalition and attempt to find resources to fill the gaps within the community regarding homeless and at-risk homeless.
 Agencies include food pantries, mental health agencies, neighboring local units of government, housing agencies, local and neighboring housing authorities, local not for profit health clinics, and Texas Homeless Network staff.